Jim Ross: World Wrestling Federation / World Wrestling Entertainment (1993–2013)

+At WrestleMania XXVIII in 2012, Ross called the "End of an Era" Hell in a Cell match between The Undertaker and Triple H. He also contributed to Raw 1000 and began commentating on the revamped NXT, joining Byron Saxton and William Regal.
+That same year, Paul Levesque (Triple H) appointed Ross as an adviser and scout for Talent Relations.
+After Lawler's on-air heart attack on September 10, Ross filled in during his recovery.
+He was honored in his hometown during Raw on October 1, dubbed "JR Appreciation Night".

+In 2013, Ross began mentoring new commentators at the WWE Performance Center.
+He returned for the 20th Anniversary of Raw.

+On August 16, 2013, Ross hosted a WWE 2K14 panel where he appeared visibly fatigued and made unscripted comments, including criticism of a sponsor.
+Ric Flair, also on the panel, made controversial remarks.
+On September 11, Ross announced his departure from WWE, stating that his contract had expired.
+Though it was widely speculated that the panel led to his release, Ross later said that it was his comment about the sponsor that caused concern.
+He also denied being intoxicated, attributing his demeanor to Bell's palsy-related fatigue.
+Vince McMahon later confirmed the situation contributed to Ross's exit but said Ross left on his own terms and there was no lingering tension between them.

 New Japan Pro-Wrestling (2015–2018)

 On January 4, 2015, Ross and Matt Striker served as the English language commentators for Global Force Wrestling's presentation of New Japan Pro-Wrestling's Wrestle Kingdom 9 in Tokyo Dome pay-per-view.

 On January 19, 2016, it was announced that Ross had signed to become the new lead announcer for NJPW's weekly program on AXS TV along with Josh Barnett.
 Ross's contract was directly with AXS TV and not NJPW.
 It was revealed in November 2018 that Barnett and Ross would no longer be doing NJPW commentary.
 In 2019 the New Japan World commentary team took over broadcasting the AXS shows until the contract ended in December of that year.

 Independent circuit (2016–2019)

 On October 8, 2016, Ross, along with Jim Cornette, provided commentary for What Culture Pro Wrestling's (WCPW) first iPPV, Refuse to Lose.
 On December 31, Ross was on commentary for the pilot episode of World of Sport Wrestling on ITV.
 On February 12, 2017, Ross returned to WCPW for commentary at the iPPV, True Destiny and for WCPW's Loaded tapings that same month.